Flinders Pier Project

 Background

-In 2010-2011, the first 180-metres of the 327-metre-long Flinders Pier was reconstructed.
-The reconstructed section was built from concrete and at the time, the existing timber section was retained as it still had some service life.
+During this time, the first 180 metres of the 327-metre-long Flinders Pier were reconstructed.
+The reconstructed section was built from concrete, and the existing timber section was retained as it still had some service life.
 Leaving it in place also reduced the construction impact on marine plants and animals while growth recolonised on the new steel piles.

 Project funding

-In the 2022-23 Victorian State Budget $1.53 million funding has been allocated to plan for critical safety works to be undertaken at Flinders Pier.
+In the 2022-23 Victorian State Budget $1.53 million funding was allocated to plan for critical safety works to be undertaken at Flinders Pier.

 Project partner